robbenz/dia_plugs/soliloquy-lite/readme.txt

 Soliloquy is absolutely, positively the <a href="http://soliloquywp.com/" rel="friend" title="Soliloquy">best responsive WordPress slider plugin</a> on the market.
 It is fast, flexible and solves the problem of responsive sliders quick and painlessly.

-In v2.0 of Soliloquy Lite, it includes a big plugin architecture change.
+In v2.0 of Soliloquy Slider Lite, it includes a big plugin architecture change.
 You need to make sure you click on the link and follow the instructions on the screen when updating.
 There will be an upgrade notice - make sure you click this and upgrade your sliders after updating to v2!

-The pro version of Soliloquy has many more features and enables you to do so much more than Soliloquy Lite, such as add images from your Media Library and use your own custom videos from YouTube, Vimeo and Wistia!
+The pro version of Soliloquy slider has many more features and enables you to do so much more than Soliloquy slider lite, such as add images from your Media Library and use your own custom videos from YouTube, Vimeo and Wistia!

-<a href="https://thomasgriffin.io" rel="me" title="WordPress Developer - Thomas Griffin">Also, check out my blog to learn more WordPress tips and tutorials!</a>

-= Addons =

-Soliloquy has many Addons that extend its default functionality to make it do incredible things.
-* <a href="http://soliloquywp.com/addons/css/" rel="friend" title="Soliloquy CSS Addon">Soliloquy CSS Addon</a> - Customize your WordPress sliders by adding custom CSS and styles.
-* <a href="http://soliloquywp.com/addons/themes/" rel="friend" title="Soliloquy Themes Addon">Soliloquy Themes Addon</a> - beautiful themes for your WordPress slider.
-* <a href="http://soliloquywp.com/addons/lightbox/" rel="friend" title="Soliloquy Lightbox Addon">Soliloquy Lightbox Addon</a> - use powerful lightbox features to enhance the presentation and interaction with your WordPress slider.
-* <a href="http://soliloquywp.com/addons/instagram/" rel="friend" title="Soliloquy Instagram Addon">Soliloquy Instagram Addon</a> - make awesome responsive WordPress sliders from your Instagram photo stream.
-* <a href="http://soliloquywp.com/addons/featured-content/" rel="friend" title="Soliloquy Featured Content Addon">Soliloquy Featured Content Addon</a> - Easily create WordPress sliders based on blog posts, pages, products, testimonials, and other custom post types.
-* <a href="http://soliloquywp.com/addons/pinterest/" rel="friend" title="Soliloquy Pinterest Addon">Soliloquy Pinterest Addon</a> - easily add a "Pin It" button to images in your slider.
-* <a href="http://soliloquywp.com/addons/thumbnails/" rel="friend" title="Soliloquy Thumbnails Addon">Soliloquy Thumbnails Addon</a> - give your slider easy-to-use and responsive thumbnails.
-* <a href="http://soliloquywp.com/addons/carousel/" rel="friend" title="Soliloquy Carousel Addon">Soliloquy Carousel Addon</a> - transform your default WordPress slider into a responsive and easy-to-use carousel slider.
-* <a href="http://soliloquywp.com/addons/woocommerce-addon/" rel="friend" title="Soliloquy WooCommerce Addon">Soliloquy WooCommerce Addon</a> - Interactive product sliders for your WooCommerce store.
-* <a href="http://soliloquywp.com/addons/dynamic/" rel="friend" title="Soliloquy Dynamic Addon">Soliloquy Dynamic Addon</a> - Dynamically create sliders on the fly from various different sources.
-* <a href="http://soliloquywp.com/addons/defaults-addon/" rel="friend" title="Soliloquy Defaults Addon">Soliloquy Defaults Addon</a> - Speed up the slider creation process with default settings.
-* <a href="http://soliloquywp.com/addons/schedule/" rel="friend" title="Soliloquy Schedule Addon">Soliloquy Schedule Addon</a> - Schedule sliders or individual slides for specific time intervals.
-* <a href="http://soliloquywp.com/addons/protection-addon/" rel="friend" title="Soliloquy Protection Addon">Soliloquy Protection Addon</a> - Disable right click to prevent users from downloading your images.

 == Changelog ==

+= 2.5.1.3 =
+* Fix: Minor bug fixes

+= 2.5.1.2 =
+* Hotfix: Class name

+= 2.5.1.1 =
+* Fix: Minor bug fixes.

+= 2.5.1 =
+* Fix: PHP optimizations to improve performance.
+* Fix: Cases where Media library images weren’t being inserted.
+* Fix: Minor bug fixes.

 = 2.5.0.8 =
 * Fix: Minor Bug fixes